 Indications and demonstration on how the Addition helps position super morbidly obese patients who are 450lbs (BMI >50) or more.

 Visual of how the Arm Board Pads work in conjunction with the Troop Elevation Pillow and the mutual benefits to the patient and anesthesia provider.
+The surgical armboard is a flat, stable surface that supports the patient’s arm during surgery and keeps it in a fixed position.
+Secure the armboard pads with straps to ensure maximum stability and use together with the Troop Elevation Pillow for a variety of surgical procedures.

 Learn more about the safe, clean irrigation and debriedment option from Bone Foam.